NuGet/Home/proposed/2022/PrivateAssetIndepdentFromExcludeAsset.md

 ## Summary

 <!-- One-paragraph description of the proposal. -->
 Currently `IncludeAssets/ExcludeAssets` options take precedence over `PrivateAssets` asset control option when creating package, so in many cases `IncludeAssets/ExcludeAssets` options completely eclipse the `PrivateAssets` option so doesn't let assets flow to consuming parent project.
-This proposal introduces new a `PackPrivateAssetsFlow` opt-in property so it let `PrivateAssets` asset control option takes precedence over `IncludeAssets/ExcludeAssets` options to enable asset flow to consuming parent projects.
+This proposal introduces new a `PrivateAssetIndependent` opt-in property so it let `PrivateAssets` asset control option takes precedence over `IncludeAssets/ExcludeAssets` options to enable asset flow to consuming parent projects.

 ## Motivation